Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Introduction

-\end{theorem} This will imply, in particular, that the top Lyapunov exponent of the spectral cocycle for the Thue-Morse substitution vanishes, which is a known fact (see \cite{BaakeBinary}).
-In fact, this will be the case for all topological factors of the Thue-Morse subshift coming from a primitive aperiodic substitution.
-Moreover, we will prove a more general result for all primitive aperiodic bijective substitutions on a two letter alphabet, which is our main result and we state in the next \begin{theorem} Let $\zeta$ be an aperiodic, primitive and bijective subtitution on two letters.
+Theorem \ref{subexp} will imply, in particular, that the top Lyapunov exponent of the spectral cocycle for the Thue-Morse substitution vanishes, which is a known fact (see \cite{BaakeBinary}).
+In fact, this will be the case for all topological factors of the Thue-Morse subshift coming from an aperiodic substitution.
+Moreover, we will prove a more general result for all primitive aperiodic bijective substitutions on a two letter alphabet, which is our main result.
+Let $\rho(A)$ be the spectral radius of a matrix $A$. \begin{theorem} Let $\zeta$ be an aperiodic, primitive and bijective subtitution on two letters of constant length $q$.
 If $\sigma$ is an aperiodic substitution such that the associated dynamical system is a topological factor of the one associated to $\zeta$, then the corresponding top Lyapunov exponents of the spectral cocycle satisfy

-\end{theorem} As we shall see non negativity of the top Lyapunov exponent of the spectral cocycle is a general fact (Theorem \ref{Positivity}), so for the Thue-Morse substitution we have the next \begin{cor} For every topological factor of the Thue-Morse subshift coming from an aperiodic substitution $\sigma$ we have $\chi_{\sigma}^+ = 0$. \end{cor} In fact, there is only one non trivial subshift factor of the Thue-Morse subshift (this may be decuced from \cite{coven2017topological} and \cite{coven2015computing}) which is given by the doubling period substitution.
-But there is no unicity of the substitution used to represent a subshift, and it is a no trivial fact that two substitutions with conjugate systems have the same top Lyapunov exponent of the spectral cocycle.\\
+for Lebesgue almost all $\omega$, where $M_\sigma$ is the substitution matrix of $\sigma$. \end{theorem} As we shall see, the nonnegativity of the top Lyapunov exponent of the spectral cocycle is a general fact (Theorem \ref{Positivity}), so for the Thue-Morse substitution we have the next result. \begin{cor} For every topological factor of the Thue-Morse subshift coming from an aperiodic substitution $\sigma$ we have $\chi_{\sigma}^+(\omega) = 0$, for Lebesgue almost all $\omega$. \end{cor} In fact, there is only one non-trivial subshift factor of the Thue-Morse subshift up to conjugacy (this may be deduced from \cite{coven2017topological} and \cite{coven2016computing}) which is given by the period doubling substitution.
+But there is no unicity of the substitution used to represent a subshift (in fact, there are infinitely many, see Theorem \ref{Dekk} below), and it is not necessarily true that two substitutions with conjugate systems have the same top Lyapunov exponent of the spectral cocycle.\\

 We organize the paper as follows: in Section 2 we recall several notions around substitutions and dynamics, in particular, those related to the Thue-Morse sequence.
-In addition we recall the definition of the spectral cocycle (and results on its top Lyapunov exponent), the twisted Birkhoff sum and define a generalization: the twisted correlation.
+In addition we recall the definition of the spectral cocycle (and results on its top Lyapunov exponent), the twisted Birkhoff sum and consider one generalization: the twisted correlation.
 To finish, we state a result about asymptotic laws of expanding maps of the unit interval which will be essential for our estimates.\\